-JamPlay and TrueFire have hundreds of great stand-alone courses, perfect for intermediate guitarists in need of new material to learn and practice.
+TrueFire has hundreds of great stand-alone courses, perfect for intermediate guitarists in need of new material to learn and practice.

-I can honestly recommend both of these these companies.
+I can honestly recommend both of these companies.

-Extra tip: At this level, you are ready to start jamming with others.
-Ask around your circle of friends, look online for musician meetups or groups.
+Extra tip: You are ready to start jamming with others at this level.
+Ask around your circle of friends, and look online for musician meetups or groups.
 Getting together with other musicians is very beneficial, and loads of fun of course.